pligonstein/pligonstein.github.io/_posts/2024-08-16-Rust-Embedded-Systems.md

 > Connect a green LED to GP4 and a red LED to GP5.
 Blink the LEDs consecutively, for 1 second each (i.e. when one LED is on, the other is off).

-This one was fairly easy, we can just use GPIO to program the LED after we set it up on the breadboard and connect the pins accordingly.
+This one was fairly easy, we can just use GPIO(General Purpose Input Output) to program the LEDs after we set them up on the breadboard and connect the pins accordingly.
 First, let's go through each part of the code:

 ```rust
 #![no_main]